-Storytelling through live performances and media is a pursuit that has taken Melissa Godoy into many interesting parts of the world and into even more fascinating frontiers of the human spirit and mind.
-Cincinnati Magazine recently featured Godoy about her experiences as a filmmaker and her latest documentary, “Determined,” which screened at the 2021 Over-The-Rhine Film Festival in July.
+Storytelling through live performances and media is a pursuit that has taken Melissa Godoy into fascinating parts of the world and depths of the human spirit.
+Cincinnati Magazine recently featured Godoy about her experiences as a filmmaker and her latest documentary, “Determined: Fighting Alzheimer's,” which aired nationally on NOVA | PBS in 2022.
 This film, about the humanity in science, follows three women who donate their brains and body to a long-term Alzheimer’s medical study.

-Before that, she was Line Producer for the Oscar-winning documentary feature “American Factory” (Netflix) by Steven Bognar and Julia Reichert and its prequel “The Last Truck” (HBO).
+Before that, she was Line Producer for the 2020 Oscar-winning documentary feature “American Factory” (Netflix) by Steven Bognar and Julia Reichert and its prequel “The Last Truck” (HBO).
 Godoy was also Line Producer for Bognar and Reichert’s “9to5: The Story of a Movement” (Independent Lens, Netflix) and the Primetime Emmy Award-winning series “A Lion in the House” (Independent Lens/Netflix).

 Godoy has received two Regional Emmy Awards — one of them for work on “Classical Quest” with CCM Violin Professor Kurt Sassmannshaus and the Starling Chamber Orchestra.
-“Classical Quest” is a film for younger audiences about the magic of classical music and it aired on 32 U.S. public television stations as well as abroad.
+“Classical Quest” is for younger audiences about the magic of classical music.
+It aired on 32 U.S. public television stations and abroad.